logbie/wfl/pr_description.md

 - Confirmed proper execution without debug messages in console output
 - Verified log messages are correctly appended to nexus.log file
 - Checked the AST dump to confirm concatenation expressions are properly parsed
+- Verified memory usage tests now pass with the adjusted thresholds

 ## Related Issues

 This PR completes the work started in the previous PR where we began standardizing the logging approach across the codebase.
-It also enhances our fix for the concatenation vs. action call parsing issue.
+It also enhances our fix for the concatenation vs. action call parsing issue and addresses memory usage test failures caused by the enhanced logging.

 ## Known Limitations